 - Narutomaki (fish cake), thinly sliced

-- Serve udon and soup in a bowl and top with Inari Age and additional toppings of your choice.
+- Serve udon and soup in bowls and top with inari age, green onion and additional toppings of your choice.